ADACS-Australia/Rombus/docs/notes_for_developers.md

 You will also need to configure the following 'secrets' for the repository: PYPI_TOKEN, RTD_WEBHOOK_TOKEN and RTD_WEBHOOK_URL_ROMBUS

+Once a webhook with GitHub has been established on ReadtheDocs, the RTD_WEBHOOK_URL_ROMBUS URL can be found my migrating to the Admin->Integrations tab on the RTD project page.

 This can be done by navigating to `Settings->Secrets->Actions`.
 These need to be generated through the respective services.

 ### *Read the Docs*